apache/trafficserver/doc/developer-guide/api/functions/TSUrlStringGet.en.rst

 must be freed by a call to :func:`TSfree`.
 If length is :literal:`NULL` then no attempt is made to de-reference it.

-:func:`TSHttpEffectiveUrlStringGet` is similar to :func:`TSUrlStringGet`.
+:func:`TSHttpTxnEffectiveUrlStringGet` is similar to :func:`TSUrlStringGet`.
 The two differences are

 *  The source is transaction :arg:`txn` in order to have access to the full request.
 *  It combines, if needed, both the explicit url and the ``Host`` field.
 This is